CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 To manually start a golden standard demo topology, such as {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym" text="EVPN Symmetric Mode">}}, make sure you also fetch and pull down the included Cumulus Linux base reference topology.
 You can do this in one of two ways:

 - Use the `--recurse-submodule` option with the initial `git clone` to fetch the submodule files in the same step as the clone.
-This option is used in the procedure below.
+You use this option in the procedure below.
 - Perform a normal `git clone`, then fetch the submodule files separately with the `git submodule init` and `git submodule update` options.
 For more information about Git submodules, see {{<exlink url="https://git-scm.com/book/en/v2/Git-Tools-Submodules" text="this guide">}}.

 When the submodule files download correctly, the `cldemo2` folder contains a subfolder called `simulation`.
 This `simulation` folder contains the `Vagrantfile`.
 Using `vagrant` commands like `vagrant ssh oob-mgmt-server` are only valid when you run them from the same directory as the simulation’s `Vagrantfile`.

 To start a golden standard topology manually:

 1. Download a golden standard automation demo, such as EVPN Symmetric Mode.
-Use the `--recurse-submodule` option to make sure Git also fetches the base Cumulus Networks reference topology simulation files.
+Use the `--recurse-submodule` option to make sure Git also fetches the base NVIDIA reference topology simulation files.

    ```
    user@host:~# git clone --recurse-submodules https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym.git